-A multiple select field is similar to a single select field; it allows you select predetermined options from a list.
-Unlike a single select field, however, you can select as many options as you'd like per cell.
+A multiple select field is similar to a single select field; it allows you to select predetermined options from a list.
+Unlike a single select field, you can select as many options as you'd like per cell.

 When you edit a cell in a single select field, you will be presented with an autocomplete menu.
 You can select the desired option from the dropdown menu, or type to narrow down the list of options.

 Each select option is displayed as a small token that can be removed by clicking the x.